Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Vita (1960-1974)

-Vita was built in 1959 for service on the Portsmouth-Gostport ferry service.
+Vita was built in 1959 for service on the Portsmouth-Gosport ferry service.
 She was the last of the traditional ferries delivered, albeit diesel-powered from the start.
 She was kept as a spare boat on for seasonal harbour cruises until 1974 after the arrival of the modern Portsmouth Queen and Gosport Queen in 1966.
-She was bought by Woods Cruises for use on the Thames, passing to City Cruises c.1999, with whom she remains in 2007.
+She was bought by Woods Cruises for use on the Thames, passing to City Cruises c.1999, with whom she remained in service until 2009 when she was sold to become a houseboat.

 More images of Vita